sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Note: as described later, taking Wound and Harm tokens can sometimes also cause loss of Stamina points.

+*Attack power* turns into Harm tokens at *exactly* a rate of 3-to-1, and Wound tokens at *exactly* a rate of 6-to-1.
+You cannot choose a Harm token if facing an attack power of 2.

 ## Stamina / Exhaustion